Make a calculated business decision with a Bachelor of Science degree in Accounting.

 Students will acquire leadership and management skills, professional growth and personal fulfillment that can’t be gained in the classroom.
 All Accounting majors complete an internship of 6 credits.

-Over 30 student-run clubs and organizations, including the FBLA organization, Phi Beta Lambda, and the Hospitality Business Management Club, are available and are a wonderful way to meet people, travel, learn about different subjects, and gain valuable leadership opportunities.
+Over 30 student-run clubs and organizations, including the FBLA organization, FBLA Collegiate, and the Hospitality Business Management Club, are available and are a wonderful way to meet people, travel, learn about different subjects, and gain valuable leadership opportunities.

 When you become a Giant, you will enjoy campus life in a passionate, close-knit community…a family.
 Keystone College comes together in many different ways with 18 Division III sports, a variety of student events, 276 acres to explore, and various ways to learn both inside and outside of the classroom.